9.13. Current Issues in Corrections: Mass Incarceration

 Mass Increase in Incarceration

-The United States had just gone through a large scale amount of civil unrest, which leads to a civil rights movement of many Americans.
-As a country, we were not happy with how subpopulations were being treated, and it was during this that many positive changes in the country were being adapted into law.
-This also corresponded with a massive influx of men that were returning from the Vietnam war.
+The United States had just gone through a large-scale amount of civil unrest, which led to a civil rights movement among many Americans.
+As a country, we were not happy with how subpopulations were being treated, and it was during this that many positive changes in the country were being adopted into law.
+This also corresponded with a massive influx of men who were returning from the Vietnam War.
 The disapproval of the war, increased our growing distrust of the government to provide programs that could help individuals within the justice system.
-Many State-funded operations were seen as intrusive on the public, to include mental health facilities.
-There was also a large scale importation of drugs occurring in America.
-All of these items and more shifted our ideology rather abruptly in the United States, and we turned toward a more punitive approach to people in society that were getting into trouble.
+Many State-funded operations were seen as intrusive to the public, to include mental health facilities.
+There was also a large-scale importation of drugs occurring in America.
+All of these items and more shifted our ideology rather abruptly in the United States, and we turned toward a more punitive approach to people in society who were getting into trouble.
 Collectively, we would consider this the “get tough era” on crime.
 This included the war on drugs (gang involvement), tougher sentencing legislation across the country, transinstitutionalization or transcarceration (the removal of many individuals from state mental health hospitals), and others.
 Collectively, these all had a large-scale increase in the prison population.

 Full Jails?

-It is 3:00 AM on a Sunday morning and Terry is getting force-released from jail because the jail is full.
+It is 3:00 AM on a Sunday and Terry is getting force-released from jail because the jail is full.
 Force Releases occur when a facility is at its maximum capacity and a more serious offender is coming in.
-The decision has to be made in order to protect the community the facility is supposed to protect, but still, maintain the constitutional rights of the individuals it is required to secure.
-Like many others in the community, Terry made some poor decisions, was arrested for a lower level of crime and has started the process of going through the justice system.
-However, for Terry, and unfortunately many others, now Terry is being pushed back out onto the street, prior to receiving some basic services that may help him change his behaviors.
-This is not his fault, it is only due to the fact that a more dangerous offender is coming into the jail, and a decision had to be made.
+The decision has to be made to protect the community the facility is supposed to protect, but still, maintain the constitutional rights of the individuals it is required to secure.
+Like many others in the community, Terry made some poor decisions, was arrested for a lower level of crime, and has started the process of going through the justice system.
+However, for Terry, and unfortunately many others, now Terry is being pushed back out onto the street, before receiving some basic services that may help him change his behaviors.
+This is not his fault, it is only because a more dangerous offender is coming into jail, and a decision has to be made.

 This story is more common than you think.
 It happens to tens of thousands of individuals a year.
 What should the community do?